AreaLayer/firebolt-electrum/README.md

 **CoinJoin Process:**

- 1. Peer Discovery: Discover peers and establish connections.
+ *1. Peer Discovery: Discover peers and establish connections.
  2. CoinJoin Request: Send CoinJoin requests to peers and await responses.
  3. Transaction Creation and Signing: If peers acknowledge the CoinJoin request, create and sign the CoinJoin transaction.
- 4. Broadcasting: Broadcast the final CoinJoin transaction to the Bitcoin network.
+ 4. Broadcasting: Broadcast the final CoinJoin transaction to the Bitcoin network.*

 ### Run software